ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 Simple topology
 ~~~~~~~~~~~~~~~~

-One of the ways to expand job capacity is to create a standalone execution node that can be added to run alongside the Kubernetes deployment of climber.
-These machines will not be a part of the climber Kubernetes cluster.
+One of the ways to expand job capacity is to create a standalone execution node that can be added to run alongside the Kubernetes deployment of ascender.
+These machines will not be a part of the ascender Kubernetes cluster.
 The control nodes running in the cluster will connect and submit work to these machines via Receptor.
-The machines are registered in climber as type "execution" instances, meaning they will only be used to run climber jobs, not dispatch work or handle web requests as control nodes do.
+The machines are registered in ascender as type "execution" instances, meaning they will only be used to run ascender jobs, not dispatch work or handle web requests as control nodes do.

-Hop nodes can be added to sit between the control plane of climber and standalone execution nodes.
-These machines will not be a part of the climber Kubernetes cluster and they will be registered in climber as node type "hop", meaning they will only handle inbound and outbound traffic for otherwise unreachable nodes in a different or more strict network.
+Hop nodes can be added to sit between the control plane of ascender and standalone execution nodes.
+These machines will not be a part of the ascender Kubernetes cluster and they will be registered in ascender as node type "hop", meaning they will only handle inbound and outbound traffic for otherwise unreachable nodes in a different or more strict network.

-Below is an example of an climber task pod with two execution nodes.
+Below is an example of an ascender task pod with two execution nodes.
 Traffic to execution node 2 flows through a hop node that is setup between it and the control plane.

 .. image:: ../common/images/instances_awx_task_pods_hopnode.drawio.png
-	:alt: climber task pod with a hop node between the control plane of climber and standalone execution nodes.
+	:alt: ascender task pod with a hop node between the control plane of ascender and standalone execution nodes.

 Below are sample values used to configure each node in a simple topology: